MichaelMireku/PermaStore-Alpha/docs/README.md

 ## Storage Structure

-PermaStore uses a content-addressed storage system, where files are identified by their hash.
+PermastoreIt uses a content-addressed storage system, where files are identified by their hash.
 The storage directory structure is as follows:

 ```
 uploads/